Balloons & The Environment

 As a balloon professional/retailer, we have made the decision to no longer support the release of balloons into the atmosphere as we wish to protect the environment from an unnecessary litter.
 Although we obviously cannot stop our customers from doing so, we strongly urge them and others to Don’t Let Go and support our decision.
 We would love to help you find an alternative using air-filled balloons that can be easily disposed of after your event.

-Foil balloons should NEVER be released either singularly or in multiples.
-Due to their make up they are NOT biodegradable and can harm or kill wildlife.
-They are a also a conductor of electricity so if they get caught in a power line could cause a power cut.
+Foil balloons should never be released either singularly or in multiples, due to their makeup.
+They are NOT biodegradable and can harm or kill wildlife.
+They are also a conductor of electricity, so if they get caught in power lines could cause a power cut.”

-Latex balloons however are biodegradable (see below).
+Latex balloons, however, are biodegradable (see below).
 If used for a balloon release string or ribbon should not be attached.
-Releasing a large quantity of latex balloons could require special permission from the Civil Aviation Authority.
+Releasing a large number of latex balloons could require special permission from the Civil Aviation Authority.
 If you are using a professional balloon supplier for your release they will obtain any permission required.